Introduction

 Legal basis for processing.
 We process Personal Data on the following legal bases:

 International data transfers.
 Your data is transferred to the United States.
-We rely on the data processing agreements and security measures of our service providers (Supabase and Cloudflare), which include Standard Contractual Clauses (SCCs) or equivalent safeguards approved by relevant authorities.
+We rely on the data processing agreements and security measures of our service providers, which include Standard Contractual Clauses (SCCs) or equivalent safeguards approved by relevant authorities.

 Your rights under GDPR.
 In addition to the rights listed in the Your Rights section below, you have the right to: